emtee40/SurvivalManual-wiki/WaterCrossing.md

 *  Remove your pants and shirt to lessen the water's pull on you.
 Keep your footgear on to protect your feet and ankles from rocks.
 It will also provide you with firmer footing.
 *  Tie your pants and other articles to the top of your rucksack or in a bundle, if you have no pack.
 This way, if you have to release your equipment, all your articles will be together.
 It is easier to find one large pack than to find several small items.
 *  Carry your pack well up on your shoulders and be sure you can easily remove it, if necessary.
 Not being able to get a pack off quickly enough can drag even the strongest swimmers under.
-*  Find a strong pole about 7.5 centimeters (3 inches) in diameter and 2.1 to 2.4 meters (7 to 8 feet) long to help you ford the stream.
+*  Find a strong pole about 5 to 10 centimeters (3 inches) in diameter and 2 to 2.5 meters (7 to 8 feet) long to help you ford the stream.
 Grasp the pole and plant it firmly on your upstream side to break the current.
 Plant your feet firmly with each step, and move the pole forward a little downstream from its previous position, but still upstream from you.
 With your next step, place your foot below the pole.
 Keep the pole well slanted so that the force of the current keeps the pole against your shoulder ([Figure 17-1](#fig17-1)).
 *  Cross the stream so that you will cross the downstream current at a 45-degree angle.

 <a name="fig17-1"></a>![Figure 17-1\.
 One Man Crossing Swift Stream](fig17-01.png)